 There is some debate concerning the relevance and biological significance of fecal SCFA levels.
-It is unclear if an increased fecal SCFA level reflects increased dietary intake, increased microbial synthesis, and/or a decrease in the absorption rate of the SCFA.
-However, it has been shown that the measurement of fecal SCFAs in humans is a valid indicator of their levels within the colon.27 In addition, an intervention study among healthy adults showed that diet could influence the fecal level of SCFAs, as a diet high in resistant starch was shown to increase fecal SCFAs levels.28 Interestingly. this increase was observed only among individuals with a low or intermediate level of butyrate at study entry, but not among those with the highest butyrate levels.
-Moreover, in an intervention study among adults, it was shown that fecal butyrate was increased after yogurt consumption.29 Similarly, we found significant association between the infant's diet and SCFA levels measured at one year of age.
-From the different food items, we observed that consumption of yogurt in the first year of life was significantly associated with an increased level of butyrate measured at one year of age.
+It is unclear whether an increased fecal SCFA level reflects increased dietary intake, increased microbial synthesis, and/or a decrease in the absorption rate of the SCFA.
+However, it has been shown that the measurement of fecal SCFAs in humans is a valid indicator of their levels within the colon.
+In addition, an intervention study among healthy adults showed that diet could influence the fecal level of SCFAs, as a diet high in resistant starch was shown to increase fecal SCFA levels.
+Interestingly, this increase was observed only among individuals with a low or intermediate level of butyrate at study entry, but not among those with the highest butyrate levels.
+Moreover, in an intervention study among adults, it was shown that fecal butyrate was increased after yogurt consumption.
+Similarly, we found significant association between the infant's diet and SCFA levels measured at 1 year of age.
+From the different food items, we observed that consumption of yogurt in the first year of life was significantly associated with an increased level of butyrate measured at 1 year of age.
 Children with an increased number of siblings had a higher level of propionate and a tendency of increased level of butyrate, compared to children with less siblings.
-More siblings might be a marker for different nutritional habits or different environmental factors leading to higher SCFAs levels mediated by enhanced SCFAs consumption or by an altered gut microbiota.
-Our current proposed hypothesis is that when butyrate levels increase above the level required by colonocytes as an energy source, the excess butyrate is available to interact with the immune system to induce an anti-inflammatory effect, including induction of Tregs.
+More siblings might be a marker for different nutritional habits or different environmental factors leading to higher SCFA levels mediated by enhanced SCFA consumption or by an altered gut microbiota.
+Our current proposed hypothesis is that when